rbutters321/MSBA-Final-Capstone---Maverik/README.md

 ### What I Learned in the Project:

 I learned a considerable amount working on this project.
 Time series modeling is something I had briefly touched on during my graduate program.
 Taking a real-life dataset and predicting sales for Maverik while trying to factor in multiple seasonality factors was challenging.
+To get the model to its final result took constant adjustment.
 The result of building a model that is an improvement on their existing model was very rewarding.